Potato & Leek Soup

 In this version, a sprinkling of chives gives the soup a lovely crunch, a pop of color, and a spring mood.
-Potato and leek soup has an elegance perfectly suited to a formal soup course, but we’ve also served it as an appetizer — it looks dashing in a tiny, white ceramic bowl.
-And, setting all that stuffy business aside, it’s also the soup we crave for early spring evenings on the patio.
-A blanket, a book, a glass of wine, and thou darling soup!
+If you’re planning a small family celebration, potato and leek soup has an elegance perfectly suited to a soup course, but we’ve also served it as an appetizer — it looks dashing in a tiny, white ceramic bowl.
+And, setting all that stuffy business aside, it’s also the soup we crave for any old winter evening on the patio.
+A blanket, the S.O., a glass of wine, and thou, darling soup!

 Our tip: A classic French soup calls for a classic French wine, and we like to pair this one with a dry Chardonnay from Mâcon-Villages — its creaminess brings out the wine’s lively citrus and honeysuckle notes.

 3 leeks rinsed and chopped, white and light green parts only